 Considering Blake's own decisions about marriage and motherhood for herself, what did it mean to her from her own perspective to participate in the Brooks-McCormick wedding party and help raise three generations of prosperous white children?
 Levering describes Blake as happy in these activities.
 Yet she also describes Blake as “unwilling to breed slaves for any master.”
 Levering further comments: “If all the bondwomen had been of the same mind, how soon the institution would have vanished from the earth, and all the misery belonging to it been lifted from the hearts of the holders and the slaves!”
 (Levering, p.
 13).
 This part of Levering's narrative most contradicts or complicates her stereotypical portrayals of Blake as a “Mammy” in ever-loyal service to ever-benevolent slavemasters and employers.
 Yet Levering's account still leaves unanswered the many questions it raises about Blake's own vantage points on the institutions of slavery and domestic service.

-A version of this article by Mary Krane Derr originally appeared in African American National Biography.
+Read the full, original biography by Mary Krane Derr in African American National Biography.

 Blassingame, John W. Slave Testimony: Two Centuries of Letters, Speeches, Interviews, and Autobiographies (1977).